New Jersey Aggravated Assault Attorneys

 An assault is considered “aggravated” (rather than “simple”) based on a variety of factors such as the seriousness of the victim’s injury, the identity of the victim, and whether a deadly weapon was used.
 For example, an assault against a police officer would be classified as “aggravated.”
 The same goes assaults committed against certain school employees or against a firefighter, emergency responder, or judge.
 Deadly weapons include guns, knives, and motor vehicles.

 Aggravated Assault can be a 2nd to 4th degree crime depending on additional factors such as whether the injury occurred while fleeing a law enforcement officer or as a result of purposely starting a fire or causing an explosion.
 It’s important to note that resisting an illegal arrest is NOT a valid defense to a charge of aggravated assault on a police officer.

 In addition to jail time, penalties can include fines, restitution to the victim, loss of the right to own a firearm, electronic monitoring, and mandatory anger management classes.
-And any criminal conviction can limit employment and housing opportunities.
+Any criminal conviction can limit employment and housing opportunities.

-If you’ve been charged with Aggravated Assault, an experienced attorney from the New Jersey Law Offices of Jeffrey S. Hasson, P.C. can explain your rights and options.
-Contact us today to discuss the options you have available.
+If you’ve been charged with aggravated assault, an experienced aggravated New Jersey assault attorney from the Law Offices of Jeffrey S. Hasson, P.C. can explain your rights and options.
+Contact Us Today to get started on your case